STARS4ALL/tessdb-import/README.md

-# tessdb command line (overview)
+# tdbtool command line (overview)

-Linux command line utility.
-TESS stands for [Cristobal Garcia's Telescope Encoder and Sky Sensor](http://www.observatorioremoto.com/TESS.pdf)
+TESS data base data import tool.
 It is being used as part of the [STARS4ALL Project](http://www.stars4all.eu/).

 ## Description